unildev/job-challenge-2023a/README.md

 Describe your solution in terms of Clean Architecture principles.
 Which components and from which layer you had to implement?
 What was the most challenging part of the implementation?
 Compare and contrast the overall implementation presented here to [the original implementation](https://github.com/ddd-by-examples/library).
-What are the strengths and weaknesses of Use Case driven architecture in your opinion.
+What are the strengths and weaknesses of Use Case driven architecture in your opinion?

 ---